-We would recommend scheduling the visit for mid-June.
+I would recommend scheduling the visit for mid-June.
 That way, you will escape the heat of July, and be able to combine the trip to Roussillon with visiting the blossoming lavender fields near the plateau de Valensole.

 Also, keep in mind when planning your trip that air-conditioning is not common in France.

 This is a perfect day-trip from any of the bigger hubs in Provence.
 However, the ochre trail tends to get very busy during the high season.